Rocca di Bagnara: A Medieval Fortress in Bagnara di Romagna, Italy

 Country: Italy

-Remains: Military
+Remains: Castle

 History